noisyneurons/nn/README.md

 # nn     - Artificial Neural Network python library for machine learning research.

-"Curriculum learning," and "learning by analogy" are the focus of this research.
+"Curriculum learning" and "learning by analogy" are the focus of this research.
 The goal is to create artificial neural network algorithms that generalize well -- by using a combination of flocking (i.e., a form of clustering) and backpropagation of both (1) output error and (2) flocking error.
 It is hoped that such algorithms will be particularly useful for training deep neural networks (i.e., multiple hidden layers).

 The study of the most fundamental processes involved in the formation of analogies is also a particularly optimistic goal for this project.